9001/copyparty/README.md

     * `C` continue playing next video
     * `R` loop
     * `M` mute
-* when tree-sidebar is open:
+* when the navpane is open:
   * `A/D` adjust tree width
 * in the grid view:
   * `S` toggle multiselect